 - Avoid the tinsel.
-The shiny material may look like a toy, but swallowing it can lead to an obstructed digestive tract, severe vomiting, dehydration, and can even require surgery.
+This shiny material may look like a toy, but swallowing it can lead to an obstructed digestive tract, severe vomiting, dehydration, and can even require surgery.

 - Lights!
-There tends to be extra cords to plug in lights and holiday decorations during this time of year.
+You may have extra cords around the house to plug in lights and holiday decorations during this time of year.
 Keep them out of your pet’s reach to avoid burns and electrical shocks.

-- Choose your ornaments carefully.
+- Choose ornaments carefully.
 Dangling ornaments may look like toys to your pet who may swat at them or chew them causing them to break.
-Use shatterproof ornaments or materials other than glass because the shards can injure your pet’s mouth, digestive tract, and paws.
+Use shatterproof ornaments or materials other than glass.
+Broken glass can injure your pet’s mouth, digestive tract, and paws.

 - Keep your human food for yourself!
 Holiday time is about the joy, family, friendship with a little holiday cheer and food.
 Keep your pets away from these common holiday human treats:

-- Some household items are toxic!
-Some household items may contain toxins that are dangerous if ingested by your animals.
+Many household items are toxic!
+Even the most common products may contain toxins that are dangerous if ingested by your animals.
 Items include:

 - Tree preservatives.
-If you use a tree preservative or even if you have a live tree, this chemical can be found in the water at the bottom of the Christmas tree and if ingested it can cause vomiting and diarrhea
+If you use a tree preservative or even if you have a live tree, this chemical can be found in the water at the bottom of the Christmas tree.
+If ingested it can cause vomiting and diarrhea.

 - Poinsettias.
 The bracts on this holiday plant (usually red or white colored) can irritate your pet’s mouth or stomach.